Maggie Graham: Club career

 The Houston Dash announced on January 21, 2025, that they had signed Graham to her first professional contract on a three-year deal.
 She was the team's first college signing after the abolition of the college draft.
-She made her professional debut as a substitute for Sophie Schmidt in the season opener against the Washington Spirit on March 14.
-Fifteen minutes later, she directed the ball with her stomach to score her first professional goal in the 2–1 loss.
+She made her professional debut against the Washington Spirit on March 14, replacing Sophie Schmidt as a substitute and scoring with her stomach in the season-opening 2–1 loss.
 The following week, she scored a minute after entering the game as the Dash came from behind to win 2–1 against the Chicago Stars.
 She was the first NWSL player to score off the bench in her first two regular-season appearances.
 She was named the NWSL Rookie of the Month after her performances in March.
 On May 11, she scored the lone goal in a 1–0 win against the Seattle Reign.
 On September 14, she sustained a season-ending shoulder injury toward the end of the game against the Utah Royals.
 She had appeared in all 20 games up to that point, starting 16, and scored 3 goals.
 She finished the season tied for second on the team in goals and tied for first with three assists.
 She was named the club's Young Player of the Year at the end of the season.

+Graham made her return from injury in the season opener on March 14, 2026, starting and assisting Makenzy Robbe's goal in a 1–0 win over the San Diego Wave.